Effects#

 Clamping:

-When clamp=True, the final output is constrained: \(y[n] = \text{clip}(y[n], -1.0, 1.0)\)
+When clamp=True the output is constrained: \(y[n] = \text{clip}(y[n], -1.0, 1.0)\)

 Examples